Protect Your Skin From Invading Free Radicals

 These highly charged oxygen molecules – free radicals – can be neutralized by the introduction of chemicals which donate the missing electrons and thereby short-circuit their need to steal electrons.
 These chemicals are called antioxidants.
 Antioxidants provide the missing electron that the free radical seeks and in doing so prevent damage that would occur otherwise.
 By protecting strands of healthy collagen cells, the aging process can be slowed and youthful looking skin tone preserved.
 Common antioxidants are Vitamins A, C, E and Beta Carotene which come in topical serums to apply directly to the skin’s surface.

 All antioxidants are not created equally, look for products that are sold in medical spas or doctor’s offices to get the best quality topical vitamin serums.
-Dr. Ness, a board certified facial plastic surgeon at Ness Plastic Surgery, has personally chosen products that deliver the highest effectiveness for your skin.
+Dr. Ness, a board certified facial plastic surgeon at Omni Cosmetic, has personally chosen products that deliver the highest effectiveness for your skin.
 Don’t fuss about free radicals – there are easy measures you can take to preserve your healthy skin!